krzemienski/awesome-from-stars/README.md

 * [aizvorski/video-quality](https://github.com/aizvorski/video-quality): Video quality metrics, reference implementation in python: VIF, SSIM, PSNR, ...
 * [CrypticSignal/video-quality-metrics](https://github.com/CrypticSignal/video-quality-metrics): Test specified presets/CRF values for the x264 or x265 encoder.
 Compares VMAF/SSIM/PSNR numerically & via graphs.
 * [Eyevinn/video-quality-monitor](https://github.com/Eyevinn/video-quality-monitor): A small package to monitor buffering and dropped frames on the video element, reporting it back as state updates into a sent in callback.
+* [video-react/video-react](https://github.com/video-react/video-react): A web video player built for the HTML5 world using React library.
 * [josepsoares/video-render-api](https://github.com/josepsoares/video-render-api): A somewhat simple golang REST API with the fiber framework with routes which process video and audio using the open-source software ffmpeg
 * [Xilinx/video-sdk](https://github.com/Xilinx/video-sdk): None
 * [NVIDIA/video-sdk-samples](https://github.com/NVIDIA/video-sdk-samples): Samples demonstrating how to use various APIs of NVIDIA Video Codec SDK